-This goes without saying, but your tenants doing anything illegal on the property is not only against the law, but it’s also a violation that could land you in trouble.
+Not only is illegal activity on the property against the law, but it’s also a violation that could land you in trouble.

 9. Parking Violations

-If your tenant is parking in spots on your property that you’ve reserved for other tenants or having friends over who take up those spaces, it counts as a violation of the lease.
+If your tenant is parking in spots on your property that you’ve reserved for other tenants or having friends who take up those spaces, it violates the lease.

 What Happens If Your Tenant Commits a Lease Violation?

 As we stated earlier, how you handle a lease violation is completely at your discretion.